 - If you receive a request for student referrals, you may notify students who have expressed an interest in such positions and encourage them to apply.
 Also, you may announce the opportunity to your classes or distribute the job description via listserv.
-However, for your protection as well as that of the University, the initial request from the employers should be sent to Career Services so the position can be posted openly for all students.
+However, for your protection as well as that of the University, the initial request from the employers should be sent to LEEP Career Development Office so the position can be posted openly for all students.

 - When you provide only a few names without also broadly publicizing the position through Career Services, you aren’t maintaining a fair and equitable recruiting process and are vulnerable to charges of discrimination.
 If faculty or staff pre-screen candidates, they are, in effect, acting as an employment agency and may have to justify the criteria upon which the screening was based.
 By law, every qualified candidate interested in the opportunity should be able to apply; it’s the employer’s responsibility to decide who is the best fit.